GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Numerical Experiments

 \subsection{Ablation studies}

 We further investigate the importance of residual path design to connect the input and output of each block and each component in our temporal module.
 As evident from Table~\ref{ablation}, residual path plays an important role to enhance the model performance since it can help alleviate gradient vanishing/explosion in the deep neural network.
 For temporal components in our DevLSTM module, the path development layer emerges as the primary contributor to the overall performance improvement since removing it causes the largest performance degradation, with other components also contributing to enhanced performance.
+Importantly, the improvement brought by the G-Dev layer is consistent across both X-sub (+0.3\%) and X-view (+0.5\%) settings, suggesting that it provides a stable and reliable enhancement rather than a dataset-specific gain.

+As further demonstrated in the robustness analysis (Section \ref{robutness}), the advantage of the G-Dev layer becomes significantly more pronounced under challenging conditions such as missing frames, missing joints, and variable sequence lengths.
+These results suggest that the G-Dev layer’s main contribution is not merely improving standard benchmark accuracy, but enhancing robustness and temporal consistency in more realistic and imperfect settings.

+Table~\ref{tab} further shows that the G-Dev layer consistently improves performance across different numbers of blocks, with more pronounced gains in smaller models (e.g., a 3.3\% improvement with a single block).
+As model capacity increases and performance approaches saturation, the marginal gains naturally diminish.
+Nevertheless, the improvement remains consistent across all configurations.